zMHA/DYSLEXIAREADER/Readme.md

 ---

 ## ✨ About the Project
 **DyslexiFy** is a web application that transforms websites and documents (PDF, Word, TXT) into **dyslexia-friendly formats**.
-It automatically extracts text, simplifies content with **AI-powered summaries**, and provides customizable reading experiences through fonts, spacing, and background colors.
+It automatically extracts text, simplifies content with **AI-powered summaries**, and lets users customize their reading experience with fonts, spacing, and colors.

-💡 *Built with accessibility-first design for real-world impact.*
+💡 *Designed with accessibility-first principles to support dyslexic readers worldwide.*

 ---